 h.
 Completing accurate and timely documentation of donor-related activities in computerized confidential donor record, forms and case folders according to established policies and procedures.

 - Ensures strong collaboration with the recovery and hospital services departments to ensure the maximization of organ and tissue donation opportunities.
-When not immediately needed for families during donor cases, will assist HSLs, IHCs and/or PTCs with tasks as directed.

 - Works closely with hospital and recovery services to ensure a cohesive approach to hospital interactions.